Thursday, June 17, 2010

 A statement of intent

-ark, I caught my first glimpse of how Commodore Hudson’s words were put into action.
+Inside, my eyes slowly adjusting to the dark, I caught my first glimpse of how Commodore Hudson’s words were put into action.
 Here, on the screens of at least eight different stations, little blips of light in the dark signalled the existence of an entire eco-system of commercial and military maritime activity: here the oil and gas fields of Qatar, there the pipelines that carry their valuable cargo to shore, and the thousands of ships that ply their trade on the calm waters of the Gulf.
 And of course, some of these blips might represent those that wish to upset this comparative calm, or exploit others for ill gotten gain.
 The USS Thach’s role is to find those that wish to disrupt the status quo.
 And stop them.

 “Think of this ship as a set of eyes and ears for the coalition,” Haas says on my second day.
 “We are fast enough, and have enough range, to investigate any reports of suspicious activity.”
 They also have the hee-los, two enormous eyes in the sky, crammed full of electronics, all designed to give a visual impression of the sea way beyond the horizon.